prototypefund/Digital_Bargeld-docs/developers-manual.rst

 Terms to Use
 ------------

+Auditor
+  Regulatory entity that certifies exchanges and oversees their operation.

 Exchange Provider
   The entity/service that gives out digital cash in exchange for some other means of payment.

+  In some contexts, using "Issuer" could also be appropriate.
+When showing a balance breakdown, we can say "100 Eur (issued by exchange.euro.taler.net)".

 Refund
   A refund is given by a merchant to the customer (rather the customer's wallet)